Model-based clustering of multiple networks with a hierarchical algorithm: Introduction

 \subsection{Contributions}

-The contributions of the paper are as follows. \begin{itemize} \item A finite mixture model of SBMs is introduced for collections of networks (Section \ref{sec:model}). \item A hierarchical agglomerative algorithm to cluster networks and estimate model parameters is developed (Section \ref{sec:clustalgoiclmax} and \ref{sec:hierarchAlgo}). \item We propose a new tool to match block labels of two SBMs (Section \ref{secMatchBlocks}). \item A numerical study assesses the performance of the algorithm and illustrates its utility on a collection of foodwebs (Section \ref{sec:numstudy}). \item Details for an efficient implementation of the algorithm are provided in the Appendix. \end{itemize}
+The contributions of the paper are as follows. \begin{itemize} \item A finite mixture model of SBMs is introduced for sets of networks that do not share the same vertices and not even the same number of vertices, applying to both directed and undirected graphs (Section~\ref{sec:model}). \item A hierarchical agglomerative algorithm to cluster networks and estimate model parameters is developed (Section \ref{sec:clustalgoiclmax} and \ref{sec:hierarchAlgo}). \item We propose a new tool to match block labels of two SBMs (Section \ref{secMatchBlocks}). \item A numerical study assesses the performance of the algorithm and illustrates its utility on a collection of foodwebs (Section \ref{sec:numstudy}). \end{itemize}